dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Serialization
 ###### Java serialization
 When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer not fire.
 First uncomment line to serialize object, then comment and run and you will see that only static initializers are called.
 Deserialization doesn't invoke constructor & instance initializator because the point of deserialization is to recover an object as it was before serialization.
 Calling constructor or instance initializers may tamper with object.
 It searches all parents until it found one that doesn't implement `Serializable` and have default constructor, (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.Person; no valid constructor`), and jvm creates class from that default constructor.
 But compare with `new` initialization, jvm didn't go further to class constructor.
 Pay attention that static fields don't serialize.
+If you want to serialize class into file or deserialize it use `ObjectInputStream/ObjectOutputStream`.

-If you want to serialize class into file or deserialize it use `ObjectInputStream/ObjectOutputStream` **Always use serialVersionUID variable, if doubt just set `private static final long serialVersionUID = 1;`.
+Always use serialVersionUID variable, if doubt just set `private static final long serialVersionUID = 1;`.
 Otherwise compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and you deserialization will fail.
 There are a few ways you can get your serial number
 ```java